 This is one of the commonest mistakes a lot of starting entrepreneurs make – diving in head-first without a direction.
 Especially now that lots of people are not interested in spending unavailable funds on non-essential purchases, you need to know the right people to market your products or services to, otherwise, you’d end up with great expectations and very little results.
 Identifying a target audience allows you to optimally spend marketing and advertisement funds for exponential returns.

-According to Canadian-born serial entrepreneur, journalist and software engineer, Michael Peres, optimizing your audience at the start is the key to achieving a high lead conversion percentage.
+According to serial entrepreneur, journalist, and software engineer, Michael Peres, optimizing your audience at the start is the key to achieving a high lead conversion percentage.

-“It’s not really important if you have a loud microphone, it’s more important how many you can get to listen,” said Peres, the founder of five companies, including Hexa Cloud Services, Hexa Tiger, and Peres Daily News .
+“It’s not really important if you have a loud microphone, it’s more important how many you can get to listen,” said Peres, the founder of multiple companies, including Hexa Cloud Services, Hexa Tiger, SEO For Public Figures, Hexa PR Wire, and Her Forward.
 “Like many things, marketing is quality over quantity, and it’s important to remember that people have a limited attention span and we are careful where we allocate those resources.
 We are not entitled to people’s attention, we have to earn it.”